xingyuel/xingyuel.github.io/_posts/2023-09-04-my-1st-blog-post.md

 # Using MongoDB Bulk Operations in Spring Data MongoDB

 This article describes how we used MongoDB bulk operations in Spring Data MongoDB to improve the performance of our application significantly.
-When un-publishing / retiring 2864 products, using bulk operations is about 140 times faster than the original code.
+As a typical example, when stopping selling 2864 products under one category, using bulk operations is about 140 times faster than the original code.
 Our tests prove that using bulk operations is even more important than distributing the processing to multiple pods using Kafka.

 ## Mixing MongoRepository and MongoTemplate